BillHertzing/ATAP.Utilities/src/ATAP.Utilities.PowerShell/Documentation/Powershell Useage in ATAP.Utilities.md

 ## OVerview of this document

 powershell is widelyused in the delivered ATAP.Utility packages, both as libraries of functions and cmdlets that cna be utilized in end-user software, and as build tooling used to creeate the developer and CI experience.
-This documejnt outlines many of the conventions used in developing the Powershell packages and tools
+This document outlines many of the conventions used in developing the Powershell packages and tools

 ## Powershell Desktop (currently V5) vs Powershell Core (currently V7)